inci1kabak/Operator_Counter_With_JAVA/README.md

 Regex Utilization: Regular expressions (regex) are used for code parsing.

 ## Usage :
-Run the program and enter the full path to the file via the console.
-The program will read the specified file, count the operators, and print the result on the console.
+Run the program and enter the full path to the file via the console The program will read the specified file, count the operators, and print the result on the console